jgrassler/talks/magnum-debugging-101/common/slides.md

 You do not need to remember these URLs now.
 We will display a shortened URL and QR code at the end.

+Last but not least, there is an upstream troubleshooting guide as well.
+It covers a range of things we haven't been able to fit in here.
+We especially recommend the very exhaustive sections on Kubernetes and Flannel.

 -->